cozie-app/cozie-apple/my-website/docs/introduction.md

 Cozie is now in Beta version and it will be soon available for download on the Apple Store.
 To find out more about Cozie or to become a tested please contact us at cozie.app@gmail.com

+To find out more about Cozie please watch the following video.

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/5e4FwVydYRE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Compatibility